Posted on 07/08/2017 in Acrobatic

 Cataloguing the collections will put them into their historical context and reveal how they interrelate, while digitisation and engagement activities will open them out to the public, practitioners and the research community.
 “Body Language” runs from September 2017-September 2019.”

-To support this collection, The University of Edinburgh is asking for donations of further material, and are particularly interested in items which are unique and tell us something about the history or operation of Scottish Gymnastics, such as correspondence, photographs, press cuttings, meeting papers etc. The collection is unable to take duplicate items.
+To support this collection, The University of Edinburgh is asking for donations of further material, and are interested in items which are unique and tell us something about the history or operation of Scottish Gymnastics, such as correspondence, photographs, press cuttings, meeting papers etc. The collection is unable to take duplicate items.

 Euan Lowe, Scottish Gymnastics CEO, said: “We are delighted The University of Edinburgh is to catalogue and preserve our archives, thanks to funding from the Wellcome Trust.